A brief history of shooting in Victoria and how MISC came into existence.

 The club is affiliated with several umbrella bodies which are:

 These associations cater for people interested in International Shooting Sport Federation [ISSF] Smallbore rifle shooting or pistol shooting, and practical pistol shooting.
 A few of our members participate in modern pentathlon and use our facility to train for the shooting component of this event.
+A number of members also compete in biathlon and use our facility to train for the shooting component of this sport.

 The club has a policy of continuous improvement to upgrade its facilities and was the venue for the pistol and rifle shooting at the 2006 Commonwealth Games with several members representing Australia at this event.
 We now have an international standard facility and one of the very best in the country.